go-task/task/docs/usage.md

       - echo $GREETING
 ```

-> NOTE: `env` supports expansion and and retrieving output from a shell command
+> NOTE: `env` supports expansion and retrieving output from a shell command
 > just like variables, as you can see on the [Variables](#variables) section.

 ## Operating System specific tasks